-Dynamic parsing extracts JSON fields when you run a query, at search time (run time).
-Dynamic Parsing for JSON can be thought of as a Run Time FER.
-To use dynamic parsing you simply need a Run Time field extraction rule (FER) that tells Sumo which data sources to apply dynamic parsing.
+Dynamic Parsing extracts JSON fields when you run a query, at search time (run time).
+Dynamic Parsing for JSON can be thought of as a Run Time field extraction rule (FER).
 By default, your account is given one Run Time FER that encompasses all of your data.

 With this FER defined, any search on JSON data will automatically parse out its JSON fields, which you can then use within your search query, exactly like any other field.

-To optimize search performance you can set up dynamic parsing manually by defining your own Run Time FERs and their scope.
+To optimize search performance you can manually set up Dynamic Parsing by defining your own Run Time FERs.

-Go to Manage Data > Settings > Field Extraction Rules.
+Go to Manage Data > Logs > Field Extraction Rules.

 Click the + Add button on the top right of the table to create an FER.